 Jun 27, 2012 — Some 39 percent of Americans polled in a recent survey said they eat less meat now than they did three years ago.
 Health experts say that's a sign that Americans' attitudes about consuming meat are changing.

 Jun 27, 2012 — Americans eat more meat than almost anyone else in the world, but habits are starting to change.
-This may be in part because of health and environmental concerns.
 We explore some of the meat trends and changes in graphs and charts.

 Jun 26, 2012 — There's a new startup that's envisioning a way for people to eat even more meat.
 AgLocal is developing a smartphone app to help small farmers expand local markets for their meat by connecting them with independent distributors.